 A GREEN BUILDING ALLIANCE EDUCATION SERIES

-EVENTS IN THIS SERIES INCLUDE:
+EVENTS IN THIS SERIES HAVE INCLUDED:

-(November 5) Green Cleaning, Disinfecting, and Best Practices for Protecting Essential Workers: It is critical to consider how cleaning and disinfecting practices will protect us from the spread of COVID-19 while minimizing other harmful environmental and human health impacts related to cleaning products.
-This involves informed decision-making around cleaning practices as well as ensuring janitors, facility managers, and other essential workers are kept protected while managing cleaning and disinfecting practices in our buildings.
-Learn more and register here.
+Green Cleaning, Disinfecting, and Best Practices for Protecting Essential Workers: It is critical to consider how cleaning and disinfecting practices will protect us from the spread of COVID-19 while minimizing other harmful environmental and human health impacts related to cleaning products.
+At this event, we discussed best practices for informed decision-making around cleaning practices as well as ensuring janitors, facility managers, and other essential workers are kept protected while managing cleaning and disinfecting practices in our buildings.

-(November 18) The Future of Building Design: How are robotics currently being used in building operations, and what is planned for the future?
+The Future of Building Design: How are robotics currently being used in building operations, and what is planned for the future?
 How do robots help decrease potentially risky jobs for human workers while also possibly limiting human exposure to COVID-19?
 What role does automation play in increasing touchless surfaces?
-Finally, how does the use of robotics impact building design and energy use, and our 2030-related goals?
-Registration details coming soon!
+At this event, we gained insight into local examples and applications for how these robotics are informing the future of building design.

 Our 2020 Health in the Built Environment Series was generously sponsored by UPMC.